FSReed/FSReed_CS61C_Fall_2020/Notes/Week3.md

 - Hope NaNs help with debugging
 - They contaminate: op(NaN, X) = NaN
 - Can use the significand to identify which!
-  - Notice this seems to be a waste of bits, remember **"Waste not, want not"**, we can use these different significads to identify what kind of NaNs they are.
+  - Notice this seems to be a waste of bits, remember **"Waste not, want not"**, we can use these different significands to identify what kind of NaNs they are.

 #### Representation of Denorms